 Arrow functions are a concise way to write functions in JavaScript.
-They do not bind their own this
+They do not bind their own this,

-, making them suitable for callbacks and short functions.
+arguments, or super, making them suitable for callbacks and short functions.

 // Traditional function